 Number Five: 1855 Martin, size 1, model 26.
 All original, except bridge. original case.
 Beautiful guitar, beautiful Brazilian rosewood back and sides, ivory trim on top and back, original tuners.
 Bridge has been replaced sometime in the past, this guitar is scheduled to have the correct pyramid-style bridge installed.
 Wonderful sounding instrument.

 1860 Louis Schmidt size 3 guitar.
 This guitar is a significant piece of Martin history, as Mr. Schmidt was an apprentice at Martin, learning the guitar making craft from the best in the business.
 This guitar surfaced a couple of years ago, and Steve was fortunate enough to acquire it at that time.
 Needing complete restoration, scheduled for 2018.
+As of 2024, restoration is nearly complete.

 Steve strings his guitars with LaBella Folksinger guitar strings.
 If you are fortunate enough to locate and purchase one of these incredible little guitars, never use steel strings of any kind.
 A very quick way to ruin a piece of history.
 And remember, a person never "owns" an instrument like this, one is only the present caretaker, as these guitars have been around for generations, and with proper care, will continue to exist long after we mortals have moved along.